farmOS/farmOS/docs/hosting/install.md

 Although not strictly a requirement, some features (like the "Geolocate" button on maps) will only work over a secure connection.
 [Field Kit](https://farmOS.app) requires SSL in order to connect to it.
-SSL is also recommended if you are using the Sensor Listener module to keep your sensor's private key a secret.
+SSL is also recommended if you are streaming sensor data into farmOS, to keep your sensor's private key a secret.

 A common strategy is to use [Nginx](https://nginx.org) as a reverse proxy with SSL termination, which listens on port 443 and forwards to farmOS on port 80.